 - 1. Insulate the ceiling with fiberglass batts.
 Install the batts parallel to the framing if the top of existing insulation is below the framing.
 Install the batts perpendicular to the framing if the top of the existing insulation is above the framing. - 2.
-Insulate the bottom of the roof deck, as described previously for a cathedralized attic, if you remove the ceiling. - 3.
-Insulate the ceiling with sprayed foam or with batts from the roof. - 4.
-Fill the cavity with insulation from indoors or through the roof.
-Maintain the existing vents and hope that settling or under-filling provides room for ventilation.
+Insulate the bottom of the roof deck, as described previously for a cathedralized attic, if you remove the ceiling.

-5. Preserve or install openings into the ventilation space above the insulation totaling $^1/{150}$ of the roof area.
-If the ceiling has a vapor retarder the requirement is $^1/{300}$ of the roof area.
+- 3. Insulate the ceiling with sprayed foam, damp-spray fibrous insulation, or batts from the roof with the roof sheathing removed. - 4.
+Fill the cavity to approximately 100% with loosely blown fiberglass from indoors or through the roof.
+Maintain the existing vents and hope that settling or under-filling provides room for ventilation. - 5.
+Preserve or install openings into the ventilation space above the insulation totaling $^1/{150}$ of the roof area.
+If the ceiling has a vapor retarder the requirement is $^1/{300}$ of the roof area. - 6.
+Post a dated receipt as described in "Insulation Receipt or Certificate" on page 106.